 Sunday

-Moderate rain certain, with a high of 57.
-Cloudy in the morning, with a bit of the cloudiness clearing, becoming mostly cloudy by the afternoon.
-Expecting approximately 0.54 inches of rain.
-Chance of precipitation will be 95%.
-Humidity 96% in the morning, lowering to 90% by the afternoon.
-Winds will be a gentle breeze, S-SSW at 8-9 mph, gusting to a fresh breeze, 17-20 mph.
+High of 62.
+Mostly cloudy in the morning, with a bit of the overcast clearing, becoming partly cloudy by the afternoon.
+Humidity 73% in the morning, lowering to 56% by the afternoon.
+Winds will be a light air, N-NE at 2-3 mph, gusting to a light breeze, 6-7 mph.

 Sunday Night